Policies and Procedures

 The Division reserves the right to change these policies and procedures when, in the judgment of the faculty and Division Director, changes are in the best interests of the students and the program.
 Upon implementation, students will receive written notification of any addenda or changes to these policies and procedures.

 Students are responsible for all class, laboratory, or clinical work.
 They are also responsible for obtaining all information, class announcements, and handouts.
-There is no make-up for missed quizzes, labs, or tests without prior arrangements with the course director or a note from a physician.
+There is no make-up for missed quizzes, labs, or tests without prior arrangements with the course director or have a University Approved Absence.

 The program expectation is for students to attend all classes, labs, and clinical rotations and be on time and stay in the assigned area for the assigned/scheduled time.